secretstartups/handbook/sites/handbook/source/handbook/marketing/prescriptive-buyer-journeys/index.html.md

 ### How to use the storyboard template
 {: #storyboard-how-to}

 The first step to creating a full-funnel content journey is to storyboard the narrative.
-The audience you are targeting the the main character of the narrative and the content you create is the plot.
+The audience you are targeting is the main character of the narrative, and the content you create is the plot.
 Use the following story arc as a guideline for creating the narrative:

 #### Story Arc Guide
 {: #story-arc-guide}